Vatican Museums & Sistine Chapel Tickets

 Other Treasures within the Sistine Chapel

 While Michelangelo's frescoes are probably the most famous pieces and do take centre stage, the Sistine Chapel is also home to other artistic treasures.
-The chapel's walls are adorned with works by Botticelli, Ghirlandaio, and Perugino which all add to the collection as well as the Papal Throne.
+The chapel's walls are covered with works by Botticelli, Ghirlandaio, and Perugino which all add to the collection as well as the Papal Throne.

 SEE ALL VATICAN MUSEUMS & SISTINE CHAPEL TICKET OPTIONS